iasraful/typeScript-practice/README.md

 # typeScript-practice
-# Doing some Best Things
+# Doing some
+# Implement of TypeScript